tferr/ASA/Notes.md

 [![DOI](https://zenodo.org/badge/4622/tferr/ASA.png)](http://dx.doi.org/10.5281/zenodo.11939)
  * Analysis of tabular data:
     * Improvement: Analysis can be restricted to selected rows
-    * Fixed: Parameters such as _Radius Step_, _Starting radius_, etc., were being calculated every time a choice was made in the dialog prompt.
-This was spurious, and could cause the plugin to abort.
+    * Fixed: Parameters such as _Radius Step_, _Starting radius_, etc., were being calculated every
+      time a choice was made in the dialog prompt.
+This was spurious, and could cause the plugin to abort
     * Fixed: Exception triggered when _Intersections column_ contained no numeric data
     * Fixed: Reported _Radius Step_ was innacurate: it was being extracted from the difference between the first two rows in _Intersections column_ rather than _Distance column_.
-This was due to a silly overlook.
+This was due to a silly overlook
  * Bitmap analysis:
     * Fixed: _Cf.
 Segmentation_ could not parse binary images with display ranges other than 0-255
  * General:
     * Fixed: Auto-restart triggered by the _Analyze Sample Image_ command was unreliable
     * Improvement: Enclosing radius is now set to _NaN_ if the respective cutoff is not met
     * Improvement: Ensure coherence in abbreviations (some metrics were reported using multiple abbreviations)

 ####Version 3.4.2 (July 2014)
 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.10803.png)](http://dx.doi.org/10.5281/zenodo.10803)